ovh/docs/pages/web_cloud/web_hosting/cron_tasks/guide.en-au.md

 ---
-title: 'Using automated tasks on a Web Hosting plan'
+title: "Using automated tasks on a Web Hosting plan"
-excerpt: 'Find out how to configure scheduled jobs on your Web Hosting'
+excerpt: "Find out how to configure scheduled jobs on your Web Hosting"
-updated: 2022-12-01
+updated: 2023-10-31
 ---

 <style>